 Now that you understand the definition better, we can unpack the role and talk about the actual work.

 This article will focus on the functions and responsibilities.
-We’ll also discuss what ambassadors do to spread the word, how they interact with their audiences and the companies they work with, the responsibilities they have, how do they work, and whether or not they receive compensation for their efforts.
+We’ll also discuss what these individuals do to spread the word, how they interact with their audiences and the companies they work with, the responsibilities they have, how do they work, and whether or not they receive compensation for their efforts.

-The foundation of every good brand ambassador program is passionate people who love a particular company or product.
-Ambassadors work with organizations to bring products, messages and brand awareness to their networks.
-The exact arrangement is distinct for every company.
+The foundation of every good brand program is passionate individuals who connect with a company or its product.
+They collaborate with businesses to introduce products, convey messages, and enhance awareness within their networks.
+The precise setup varies for each organization.

 What does a brand ambassador do?

-All good advocacy programs empower devoted people to bring products, messages, and brand awareness to their networks.
+All good advocacy programs empower devoted people to bring products, messages, and awareness to their networks.

-The number one thing ambassadors do is SHARE.
-In fact, 98% of all companies we examined specifically highlighted “share” on their ambassador application.
+The number one thing they do is SHARE.
+In fact, 98% of all companies we examined specifically highlighted “share” on their application.

 It’s no surprise that this is the primary responsibility.
 Remember the definition above:

 Those with strong social media profiles and plenty of social connections are favored by corporations looking to form brand ambassador programs.
-To be considered for an ambassadorship role, applicants need to have a personal internet presence.
+To be considered for the role, applicants need to have a personal internet presence.
 Having profiles on social media sites such as Instagram is critical.

 What Does a Brand Ambassador Do?
 Share and Engage

-Case in point, 92% of consumers believe recommendations from friends and family over all forms of advertising.
+To illustrate, 92% of consumers trust recommendations from friends and family over any form of advertising.
 (Nielsen)

-• Share with your friends and family how much you love our brand!
+• Share with your friends and family how much you love our products!

 • Share your experiences.